Doug Tracht: Early life and education

-Pseudonym
+Nickname

 The Greaseman pseudonym originated while he was in college.
 "In those days of top 40, everybody who was on the radio was 'cookin'; cookin' with the Temptations, cookin' Four Tops, that kind of thing.
 Which meant they were really rockin'.
 One day I said I was cookin' with heavy grease.
 It was my way of saying I was out-cookin' the other guys.
 I said it enough times, so one day one of the other deejays referred to me as the Greaseman."

-His radio name had been Dougie T, but when he became the Greaseman, a different personality surfaced.
-His voice deepened and he projected the image of a middle-aged tattooed truck driver with a beer belly and a cigar.
-In reality, Tracht was 6 foot 2 and 150 pounds.
-He used the radio as an alter ego; a guy with a swaggering bravado.
-At WENE, he was asked to do remote broadcasts from a sponsor's business and listeners were disappointed to see that he looked like a wimp.
-In later years, Tracht took up bodybuilding to improve his physique.

-Radio show

-"The Greaseman Show" is a fast-paced array of what he terms "bits."
-Calls from listeners inevitably lead to a story of a recurring character from his repertoire, and no topic is taboo.
-He calls his deep voice his "basso grosso" or "basso profundo."

-As The Greaseman, Tracht invented a clever way of getting around limits on indecent language by using slang terms for body parts and functions that he invented.
-His listeners knew the meanings of the terms.
-In this way, he managed to directly discuss very explicitly adult topics without alerting censors, or alarming parents who did not understand the private language.
+His radio name had previously been Dougie T.

 Career

 Early career

 Tracht went through a string of stations including WAXC in Rochester, New York, WRC in Washington, D.C., and WPOP in Hartford, Connecticut.
-He lost his job at WPOP when that station switched its format from pop music to all news in 1975.
-He lost the job at WRC because program director Gordon Peil wanted Tracht to drop the Greaseman personality.
-The frequent moves from city to city were a major reason for the end of his first marriage, after less than two years.
+He lost his job at WPOP when that station switched its format from pop music to all-news in 1975.
+Amid the frequent moves from city to city, his first marriage ended after less than two years.

 Success

-Tracht found a home at WAPE in Jacksonville, Florida, in August 1975 and became the dominant radio personality not just in northeast Florida but in the Southeastern United States.
-While in Jacksonville, his true identity was kept confidential because the public was disappointed that the booming, macho voice belonged to a young guy who was skinny and shy.
-The station turned Tracht's request for privacy into a marketing ploy.
+Tracht found a home at WAPE in Jacksonville, Florida, in August 1975 and became a major radio personality in northeast Florida.
+While in Jacksonville, his true identity was kept confidential, which the station turned into a marketing ploy.
 Curtains were hung in the window of the broadcast booth, a TV interview showed only his lips, and Tracht wore a gorilla costume at personal appearances.
-Tracht was named as the top radio personality in the United States for 1977 and 1980.
-In 1979, he signed a five-year contract worth $1 million.